aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geo-data-conversion/convert-geojson-to-topojson-with-grouping/_index.md

 **Q: Where can I get support for Aspose.GIS?**
 A: You can get support from the Aspose.GIS community forum [here](https://forum.aspose.com/c/gis/33).

+## Conclusion

+You now have a complete, production‑ready recipe for **convert geojson to topojson** with feature grouping using Aspose.GIS for .NET.
+By setting the `ObjectNameAttribute`, you control how features are organized, which simplifies downstream styling and interaction in web maps.
+Feel free to explore other drivers, experiment with different grouping attributes, and integrate this conversion into larger GIS pipelines.

 ---

 {{< /blocks/products/pf/tutorial-page-section >}}